richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 linkTitle: Getting started
 type: docs
 description: Tips and tricks for first-time tables
-date: 2020-08-22
+date: 2020-08-29
 ---

 Scenario: you and your RPG group want to play Shadowrun.
 You've never played before; maybe you have experience of other RPGs, maybe you don't.
 You're intrigued by the *man-meets-magic-and-machine* setting but you've read some stuff about the game system.
 It sounds... daunting.
 Maybe you've gotten as far as looking through the rulebook, and thought: *eep!*

 If this is you, I hope to help!

-Shadowrun is a pretty tricky beast at first -- but (I swear!) it does start to make a degree of sense once you get started.
+Shadowrun is a pretty tricky beast at first -- but I swear it does start to make a degree of sense once you get started.
 This document presents a grab-bag of tips and suggestions that might help you get past that initial barrier.

-Note that this document was written specifically for Shadowrun Fifth Edition (5e), although much of the more generic advice applies to other editions also.
+Note that this document was written specifically for Shadowrun Fifth Edition (5e), although some of the more generic advice applies to other editions also.

+**What I'm not going to discuss**: to keep this document manageable, I am going to focus only on Shadowrun's mechanics.
+I am not going to talk about non-mechanical GMing advice (eg how to write and pace a mission) or suggest houserules to patch over some of Shadowrun's more annoying problems (these are very much a matter of taste, anyway.)
+There's plenty of material already written that covers both of those angles.

 ## Things to immediately dispense with

-There's a few obvious things that you and your table can agree not to use that'll make your initial games earlier without leaving any glaring holes in the game:
+There's a few obvious things that you and your table can agree not to use that'll make your initial games far easier without leaving any glaring holes in the game:

 1. **Set the splatbooks to one side**: The SR core rulebook has plenty of content for all kinds of characters.
 So make a pact across your table that you'll start off without any of the content from the "splatbooks" (the per-character-type expansion books: Run Faster, Run & Gun, Street Grimoire, Rigger 5.0, etc.) Now, don't get me wrong - there's a lot of richness in there you'll want to use, probably sooner rather than later; this is a just-for-now deal.
 You can add the content back in as you find you want it.
 2. **Leave technomancers out**: You'll all have enough on your hands with The Regular Matrix, let alone The Magical Matrix.
 Keep them aside for later.
 3. **Approach riggers with caution** [^riggers]: it pains me to write this, because I love riggers and I think they're a huge amount of fun.
-But playing ones involves a huge amount of special rules and even some special core mechanics, so they can be an uphill battle.
+But playing one involves a huge amount of special rules and even some special core mechanics, so they can be an uphill battle.
 And they are the least important of the core set of character types.
 So if you have no strong feelings, maybe avoid them for now.
 If you do want a rigger at your table, start on the small side with a driver and build up to drone armies.
 4. **Aspected magicians** and **mystic adepts**: these character types suffer from some non-obvious problems and it's easy to build under- or over-powered characters with them.
 Plus, they don't add any flavour to the game that you don't get from having a regular, full mage.
 Consider them to be an advanced chargen option.

 [^riggers]: thanks to [u/CelticSurfer for this suggestion](https://reddit.com/r/Shadowrun/comments/if4xon/_/g2oiibn/)